 - If you are travelling through downtown Seattle, track closures will mean you need to transfer to another train at Pioneer Square Station to continue your journey.

 - If you're bringing a bike onboard, you'll be required to exit the train before you get to Pioneer Square Station.
 With up to 1,600 riders needing to transfer across the same center platform at Pioneer Square, bikes will be prohibited at Pioneer Square Station to protect the safety of all riders.

 - Northbound riders with bikes must exit at International District/Chinatown Station and southbound riders with bikes at University Street Station.

 - Riders system-wide are encouraged to explore options other than bringing bikes on trains during peak periods.

 Your trip on Link will be different during this time.

 - Track closures mean the platforms you use in Downtown Seattle will change during the 10-week period.
 Station entrances may also change depending on what side of the track is closed.

 - There will be three weekend closures – of most stations through downtown Seattle.
-Sound Transit will provide free bus shuttles between SODO and Westlake stations.
+Sound Transit will provide free bus shuttles between SODO and Capitol Hill stations.